Fiduciary Financial Advisor in Cary, NC

 1. Good Faith

-Fiduciaries are mandated to act in "good faith," which means they deal with their clients or beneficiaries honestly, with genuine intention, and without any design to deceive or damage the interests of their beneficiaries.
-They must consistently act honestly and with the best interests of the clients in mind.
+Fiduciaries have an obligation to act in "good faith," which means they interact with their clients or beneficiaries honestly, with genuine intention, and without any aim to mislead or damage the interests of their beneficiaries.
+They must always act honestly and with the best interests of the clients in mind.

 2. Duty of Loyalty

-Fiduciaries owe a "duty of loyalty" to the client, which means they must prioritize the beneficiary's interests over their own.
-They ought to avoid any conflicts of interest that might jeopardize their capability to act solely in the client's best interests.
-Every conflicts of interest must be revealed to the client or beneficiary and the advisor must still act with the beneficiary's interest over their own.
+Fiduciaries owe a "duty of loyalty" to the beneficiary, which means they must prioritize the beneficiary's interests above their own.
+They ought to steer clear of any conflicts of interest that could compromise their ability to act exclusively in the beneficiary's best interests.
+Any conflicts of interest must be made known to the client and the advisor needs to still act with the client/beneficiary's interest over their own.

 3. Duty of Care

-Fiduciaries have a "duty of care" to apply the degree of care, skill, and diligence that a prudent person would use in comparable circumstances.
-They must make informed and careful decisions when handling assets or deciding on behalf of their client or beneficiary.
-This duty ensures that they do their best to safeguard and increase the assets under their care while reducing risks.
+Fiduciaries have a "duty of care" to apply the level of care, skill, and diligence that a prudent person would apply in the same or similar situations.
+They must make informed and careful decisions when managing assets or making decisions on behalf of their client.
+This duty ensures that they do their best to protect and expand the assets within their care while reducing risks.

 Fiduciary Financial Advisor in Cary, NC | Retirement Consultant | Small Business Financial Advisor | Wealth management near me